Darryl Pandy: Reception

 In an article on the early Chicago house music scene from 1986, Barry Walters from SPIN magazine wrote about Pandy's performance of "Love Can't Turn Around":

 "Darryl Pandy is an enormous man, a Refrigerator Perry gone disco diva.
 He comes from a Broadway and opera background and has a six and a half octave range.
 Ask him to prove it and he’ll gladly sing selections from Porgy and Bess, taking on both Porgy and Bess.
-On record, notably ‘Love Can't Turn Around’, Pandy resembles a possessed cross between his idols Yma Sumac and Minnie Ripperton, with a dark trace of Loleatta Holloway.
+On record, notably ‘Love Can't Turn Around’, Pandy resembles a possessed cross between his idols Yma Sumac and Minnie Riperton, with a dark trace of Loleatta Holloway.
 Like Doctor's Cat, Pandy sings with emotions endearingly inappropriate to the material.
-He begins ‘Love Can't Turn Around’ with all the hypermasculinity of an ill-fated Wagnerian baritone, to come back in the third verse as Screamin’ Jay Hawkins.
+He begins ‘Love Can't Turn Around’ with all the hypermasculinity of an ill-fated Wagnerian baritone, to come back in the third verse as Screamin' Jay Hawkins.
 His dynamics are so ridiculously wrong by contemporary R&B standards that they become absolutely right for house.
 Pandy's histrionics are emblematic of the house scene in general.
 House is about the loss of decorum and control.
 From sexual extravagance to dance-floor excess, everything about house is geared towards losing it."